-The sketching is completely reliant upon knowing what materials we’re using because the final finish in the wood (or wood veneer, or marble) can change the way the door looks, and I need to know what patterns we’re looking for when I create my compositions.
+The official sketches are completely reliant upon knowing what materials we’re using because the final finish in the wood (or wood veneer, or marble) can change the way the door looks, and we need to know what patterns we’re looking for when we create our compositions.

-Again, all of our doors are custom-built by hand, so we can make any little changes you want made.
+Again, all of our doors are custom-built by hand, so we can make any little adjustments you’d like, but it has to be done before we give the factory in Italy official confirmation to begin building.
 That’s why this step is so crucial.

-I typically make three different drawings for the clients to choose from, working closely with the artisans in Italy to ensure that what I’m envisioning is actually possible.
-(To be totally honest, there have been a few times they’ve just thought I was crazy, but they were still able to create the door just as I designed it!)
+We typically make three different drawings for the client to choose from, working closely with the artisans in Italy to ensure that what we’re envisioning is actually possible.
+Even though some of the designs we’ve sent over have been over-the-top extravagant, they’ve always been able to complete the design exactly as we’d envisioned it.
+(They’re truly artists.)

-Another major consideration during this phase are any special security or technological features the homeowner would like, such as sound or fireproofing panels.
-One of the more fun projects we’ve worked on involved designing a hidden compartment into the door that was completely seamless — no one looking at the door would ever know anything was amiss.
+Another major consideration during this phase are any special security or technological features the homeowner would like, such as acoustic or fireproofing panels.
+One of the more fun details we add sometimes are hidden compartments in the door.
+When you’re trying to hide something like that, it has to be completely seamless — no one looking at the door can think that anything is amiss.

 Once the design has been approved by the client and their design team, as well as the artisans in Italy, construction can begin on the custom security door (or window, of course).
 The actual creation of the door doesn’t take as long as one might think a hand-crafted custom piece would take — only about two months.
 Of course, this will depend on availability of materials and if everything goes according to plan, but two months is a relatively average time frame.

-Once the door has been completely assembled and matches all specifications, the artisans at the factory test the door or window.
-We want to make absolutely sure that everything is working perfectly before we ship a custom piece from Italy to its final destination.
-You’re paying for quality and we (and the artisans) take that very seriously.
+Once the door or window has been completely assembled and matches all specifications, the artisans at the factory test it.
+They want to make absolutely sure that everything is working perfectly before they ship a custom piece from Italy to its final destination.
+You’re paying for quality and we all take that very seriously.

-When the factory is satisfied with the functionality of the door, they ship it — and of course that time frame depends on how far the door is going and uncontrollable environmental factors.
+When the factory is satisfied with the functionality of the piece, they ship it — and of course that time frame depends on how far the door is going and uncontrollable environmental factors.